 Allergies can affect your skin and digestive tract, too.
 Rashes, hives, and irritable bowel-related symptoms could all signal allergic reactions to foods you eat or allergens in the air.

 The first step in treating allergies is determining the trigger.
-At Norterra Family Medicine, Nicole Walker, PA will perform in-office allergy testing that involves a skin prick, or scratch test.
+At Norterra Family Medicine, Nicole Walker, PA will perform lab work to determine what allergies you be experiencing.
 Following the results, you’ll be prescribed customized allergy drops, which you administer under your tongue.
 Finally, relief is in sight!

 Your immune system can have an abnormal reaction to things in the atmosphere or items that touch your skin, as well as foods you eat.
 Typical allergens include: